adesmier/throughthestack-com/_drafts/2016-01-02-loop-through-post-categories-in-jekyll.md

         This will output all your post in date order based on the date in filename of the markdown file.
 However, by adding an additional yaml front matter variable like *post_weight* you can assign a number to this and tell your liquid template to order by weight first and then date<br /><br />

     Modified Post Loop: |
-        Here I've added an additional for loop and some logic to first assign all posts with a *credits_weight* value to an array and then all remaining posts to another array in date order.
+        Here I've added an additional for loop and some logic to first assign all posts with a *post_weight* value to an array and then all remaining posts to another array in date order.
 The contents of these will then be outputted to the HTML document:

         ```html
         <section class="grid-wrap">